PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-MultiIndexing.md

 This section introduces MultiIndexing, also known as hierarchical indexing.
 The main advantage of MultiIndexing is to be able drill down data without the need of using <span class='coding'>groupby</span>.

-While many SAS users have probably not found the need to use indexing or composite indexing, probably all SAS users have encountered what looks like Python MultiIndex from the output of <span class="coding">PROC FREQ</span> and <span class="coding">PROC MEANS</span>.
+While many SAS users have probably not found the need to use indexing or composite indexing, probably all SAS users have encountered what looks like Python MultiIndex from the output of <span class="coding">PROC FREQ</span> and <span class="coding">PROC MEANS</span>, or <span class="coding">PROC TABULATE</span>.
 For example, if you have used <span class="coding">PROC FREQ</span> followed by two column names in the <span class="coding">TABLES</span> statement such as TABLES a\*b, you would have seen the hierchical frequency output.

-Often the data for analysis is captured at the detail level.
-As part of performing an exploratory analysis, a <span class="coding">MultiIndex</span> DataFrame provides a useful multi-dimensional ‘view’ of data.
+As part of data analysis, a <span class="coding">MultiIndex</span> DataFrame provides a useful multi-dimensional ‘view’ of data, the same way you find it useful to use multidimensional Excel pivot tables.

 In a DataFrame, rows and columns may have multiple levels of indices defined with a <span class="coding">MultiIndex</span> object.
 Later in this chapter we will see the benefits from MutliIndexing for ‘pivoting’ DataFrames much the same way an Excel spreadsheet can be pivoted.
-We will also discuss ‘stacking’ data as a means for ‘flattening’ DataFrames and ‘unstacking’ to perform the reverse operation.
-To begin, consider MultiIndex Details.
-The example creates a hierarchical index for the columns in the df DataFrame.
+We will also discuss ‘stacking’ data as a means for ‘slimminging’ DataFrames and ‘unstacking’ to perform the reverse operation.

 <div class="code-head"><span>code</span> MultiIndex Details.py</div>